The use of some plant extracts as an alternative approaches for treatment of certain malignant cell lines

 Further studies are needed to assess the active ingredients of Ficus carica, Lagenaria siceraria and Urtica pilulifera, involved in the antiproliferative or cytotoxic effects of these plants.

-Dr. Abboud Y El Kichaoui, Dr. Basem M Ayesh and Dr. Saeb Aliwaini.
+Dr. Abboud Y El Kichaoui, Dr. Basem M Ayesh, Dr. Saeb Aliwaini.
 The use of some plant extracts as an alternative approaches for treatment of certain malignant cell lines.
-Journal of Medicinal Plants Studies.
-2016; 4(4): 174-188.
+J Med Plants Stud 2016;4(4):174-188.